tbrowder/nwflug-web-devel/README.simple-web-sites-part3.txt

   httpd (pid 10141) already running

-NOTE: Make sure you have opened inbound HTTP traffic in your EC2 console.
+NOTE: Make sure you have opened inbound HTTP traffic in your EC2 console 9NETWORK 7 SECURITY | Security Groups).
 (CAUTION: Don't delete inbound SSH!)

 Point your local browser at your IP (from Part 2):